vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_registry.md

 - You selected the option to deploy vSphere Integrated Containers Registry when you deployed the vSphere Integrated Containers appliance.
 - You downloaded the vSphere Integrated Containers Engine bundle from  http://<i>vic_appliance_address</i>.
+- Obtain the vCenter Server or ESXi host certificate thumbprint.
+For information about how to obtain the certificate thumbprint, see [Obtain the Certificate Thumbprint of vCenter Server or an ESXi Host](obtain_thumbprint.md).

 **Procedure**